skramm/spaghetti/docs/spaghetti_faq.md

 - **Q**: *What version of Boost libraries does this require?*<br>
 **A**: None, if you do not intend to use the provided Asio Wrapper class.
-If you do, then this has been tested as successful against Boost 1.54 to 1.70.
+If you do, then this has been tested as successful against Boost 1.54 to 1.90 (see GH actions job using Ubuntu 26.04, that ships with 1.90).
 Please post issue in case of trouble with a later Boost release, so it can be fixed.

 - **Q**: *How does this library relate to the UML state machine definition